neel1549/COVID-19-News-Aggregation/README.md

 2. Statistics on Projections and % Increase over time
 3. RSS News Aggregation of the top 6 stories related to COVID-19 in your specific county
-4. Restaurants currently open in your county and the ability to filter with Dine-In,Take-out, and Delivery To run API Server:
+4. Restaurants currently open in your county and the ability to filter with Dine-In,Take-out, and Delivery

-Technologies Used: React JS, Node JS, Chart JS,React-Bootstrap, Semantic UI, JS Puppeteer Webscraping, RSS Feeds, and various APIs and libraries for styling
+Technologies Used: React JS, Node JS, Express JS, Chart JS, React-Bootstrap, Semantic UI, JS Puppeteer Webscraping, RSS Feeds, and various APIs and libraries for styling

+To run  API Server:
 cd into ./src/scrapers
 and then run node server.js